NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Getting-Started/contributing.md

    2. Cite the reference in the text using `{% raw %}{% cite <reference_name> %}{% endraw %}`

-## Special case: Reordering document pages in the collection headers
+## Special Case: Reordering Document Pages in the Collection Headers

 ---